 It feels calmer to me now.
 The tile isn’t competing with the granite (which also has a lot of “movement” as the designer folks say).

 And when I paint the cabinets, it’s going to all come together and give me all the heart eyes and happiness!
-(UPDATE: November 2020: I have completed the second part of my kitchen makeover, and am sharing my Kitchen Soffit Makeover / How to Disguise a Kitchen Soffit in this post!
-Also, I have started painting and it’s looking AMAZING!
-I’m using my tried and true method and planner set out in my DIY Cabinet Painting Pro ebook and guide, which you can learn about at the link!
-If you’re thinking of painting your cabinets, this resource will be so helpful to you!)
+(UPDATE: I have completed the second part of my kitchen makeover, and am sharing my Kitchen Soffit Makeover / How to Disguise a Kitchen Soffit in this post!
+Also, I have finished painting the cabinets, and you can see the totally painted kitchen in this post!)

 How to Clean a Painted Tile Kitchen Backsplash